ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 \end{aligned}
 $$

-But we can sum that (divergently!)---it's
+But we can (divergently) sum that---it's

 $$
 \begin{aligned}